Battle of Kulbiyow: Battle

 When Al-Shabaab forces began moving towards Kulbiyow, they were spotted by an AMISOM surveillance drone around midnight; in response, the Kenyans at Kulbiyow began firing mortars and artillery at the militants.
 This bombardment lasted about 50 minutes, whereupon the base's defenders assumed that they had repelled the Al-Shabaab fighters, and resumed their normal routines.

 Around 5am, about 20 minutes after the Kenyans had assumed victory, the drone spotted more militants approaching the base.
 This al-Shabaab assault was spearheaded by two vehicle-borne improvised explosive devices (VBIEDs).
 The renewed attack caught the defenders largely by surprise.
 The Kenyans destroyed one VBIED before it reached the base, but another explosive-laden truck that was driven by an Al-Shabaab suicide bomber was able to reach their position.
 Though the car bomb was finally destroyed by a Kenyan soldier who fired an 84mm anti-tank gun at it, the vehicle had already breached the base's outer perimeter by this point.
 Its explosion caused many losses to the Kenyans.
 An infantry strike force, between 150 and a few hundred militants strong, then stormed the base, supported by mobile artillery and technicals.
 A brutal and confusing firefight began.
 Captain Silas Ekidor, the Kenyan second-in-command, attempted to reorganise the defences and rallied several soldiers to his position but was killed by a second car bomb.
 The Artillery Battery commander, Major Mwangi, was also killed at some point during the fighting.
 Meanwhile, two of the four Kenyan platoons present had begun to retreat under the orders of their commanders, leaving the two other platoons alone to face the attackers.
-Researcher Jacob Beeders argued that this move sealed the base's fate, but also prevented the garrison from being entirey overrun.
+Researcher Jacob Beeders argued that this move sealed the base's fate, but also prevented the garrison from being entirely overrun.